georgypv/kafka-pyspark-fake-streaming/README.md

 # kafka-pyspark-fake-streaming
-Making a data stream with fake data fed into a Kafka topic and reading it with PySpark Structured Streaming
+Stream fake (i.e. generated) data into a Kafka topic and read it with PySpark Structured Streaming